 The Curious Case of Display Case Backs

-When we look at modern mechanical wristwatches, we can easily notice that most of them are equipped with a transparent case back.
-It’s a common feature regardless of the price range and country of origin.
+When we look at modern mechanical wristwatches, we can quickly notice that most of them are equipped with a transparent case back.
+It’s a standard feature regardless of the price range and country of origin.

-The high-end brands take pride in showing the flawless finishing on handmade movements.
+The high-end brands take pride in showing the perfect finishing on handmade movements.
 Kickstarter microbrands often show off an undecorated Miyota, which isn’t a pleasant sight.

 Still, we think of it as something recent.
 Is it really?
 Nope.

 It’s hard to say when the concept of the display back was used in any watch.
 The earliest examples I’ve seen date to the 1880s.
 That concept was the “salesman sample” case.

 It appears to have originated in the United States.
 American pocket watch manufacturers were known for high-quality finishing, even on basic movements.
 Damaskeening on the bridges, substantial chatons, high polishing on various parts, etc. It would be a shame not to show the customers what powers the watches they’re buying.

 Salesmen, jewellers and watch retailers often displayed the movement in a case fitted with a crystal on both sides.
 There isn’t any evidence that these movements were ever sold in such cases.
 So, a watch with a case like that is either a complete “salesman sample”, or has been recently assembled from a random movement and “salesman” case.
 These cases don’t appear to be uncommon, and aren’t hard to find.